 In essence, this what embedding sustainability into core business activities is about, and it’s exactly what our Metrics Integration service is designed to do.

-If you have comments or if you want to get more information about the Metrics Integration framework and how it can generate business value, please send me an e-mail or give me a call.
+If you have comments or if you want to get more information about the Metrics Integration framework and how it can generate business value, please contact us.